VA Loan Manufactured Home

 Does the land have to be included in the VA loan for a manufactured home?

 In most cases, yes.
-You must own the land or buy it as part of the same transaction.
-Some veterans already own land and want to buy a manufactured home to place on it.
-That scenario can work.
-But you cannot finance the home alone on land you're renting or leasing from someone else.
+You must own the land or purchase it as part of the same transaction.
+Some veterans already own land and want to buy a manufactured home to place on it, which can work.
+But you can’t finance the home alone on land you’re renting or leasing from someone else.

 Can I refinance a manufactured home I already own with a VA loan?

 Yes, if the home meets all VA requirements.
 The home must be titled as real property, must meet the foundation standard, and must have been built after June 15, 1976.
-Lender availability for VA manufactured home refinances is even more limited than for purchases, so finding the right lender matters even more in this case.
+Lender availability for VA manufactured home refinances is even more limited than for purchases, so finding an experienced lender matters even more in that situation.

 What credit score do I need for a VA manufactured home loan?